RafidMuhymin/astro-imagetools/docs/src/pages/en/deprecations.md

 The `<Image />` component and the `renderImage` API have been removed in the `v0.6.0` release.

 And the Vite plugin now can't be registered directly.
-Instead you have to add the Astro integration provided in the latest release in your `astro.config.mjs` file.
-The integration will handle registering the plugin and the other things automatically.
+Instead, you have to add the Astro integration provided in the latest release in your `astro.config.mjs` file.
+The integration will handle registering the plugin and the other required things automatically.

 ```js
 import { defineConfig } from "astro/config";